-- Obtaining a medical and family history from the individual, including psychiatric history and history of cognitive and behavioral changes. - Asking a family member to provide input about changes in thinking skills and behavior. - Conducting problem-solving, memory, and other cognitive tests, as well as physical and neurologic examinations. - Having the individual undergo blood tests and brain imaging to rule out other potential causes of dementia symptoms, such as a tumor or certain vitamin deficiencies. - In some circumstances, using PET imaging of the brain to find out if the individual has high levels of beta-amyloid, a hallmark of Alzheimer's; normal levels would suggest Alzheimer's is not the cause of cognitive impairment [11]. - In some circumstances, using lumbar puncture to determine the levels of beta-amyloid and certain types of tau in CSF; normal levels would suggest Alzheimer's is not the cause of cognitive impairment [12].
+- Obtaining a medical and family history from the individual, including psychiatric history and history of cognitive and behavioral changes. - Asking a family member to provide input about changes in thinking skills and behavior. - Conducting problem-solving, memory, and other cognitive tests, as well as physical and neurologic examinations. - Having the individual undergo blood tests and brain imaging to rule out other potential causes of dementia symptoms, such as a tumor or certain vitamin deficiencies. - In some circumstances, using PET imaging of the brain to find out if the individual has high levels of beta-amyloid, a hallmark of Alzheimer's; normal levels would suggest Alzheimer's is not the cause of cognitive impairment (Johnson et al., 2013).
+Research revealed that PET imaging is not available here in Arkansas as a diagnostic tool. - In some circumstances, using lumbar puncture to determine the levels of beta-amyloid and certain types of tau in CSF; normal levels would suggest Alzheimer's is not the cause of cognitive impairment (Shaw et al., 2018).